 - Brain Stem: Strokes that affect the brain stem can have serious consequences, including death.
 Situated right over your spinal cord, your brain stem helps control vital functions like breathing and heartbeat.
 Strokes in this part of the brain can impact heart and breathing function, and cause paralysis and coma.

-3 Major Types of Stroke
+3 Major Types of Strokes

 Every stroke comes with a unique set of challenges and issues.
 This has a lot to do with which parts of the brain are impacted, but also depends on the type of stroke you or a loved one experiences: